freesewing/freesewing/markdown/org/docs/es.md

 Bienvenido a la documentación de FreeSewing para creadores.
 Here you will find all the [documentation for our various designs](/docs/designs) as well as [how to take measurements](/docs/measurements/), documentation for [various sewing terms and techniques](/docs/sewing/).

-Si eres nuevo en FreeSewing, tómate un momento para leer la documentación de iniciación [](/docs/guide/).
+Si eres nuevo en FreeSewing, tómate un momento para leer la [documentación de iniciación](/es/docs/about/guide/).

 <ReadMore recurse />